aknak-ops/waightstudioss.github.io/README.md

-# Waight Studios – App Showcase Website
+# Waight Studioss – App Showcase Website

 This website is ready to deploy on GitHub Pages.
 It includes a homepage, individual app pages, privacy policy, and contact info.